smitelli/scottsmitelli.com/src/content/top-level/resume/index.md

 ## Interests

 - _Retrocomputing:_ ANSI C and 16-bit x86 assembly language under MS-DOS.
-- _Technical Writing and Drawing:_ Articles and sketches with insights on audio, technology, and the peculiarities of the Internet.
+- _Technical Writing and Drawing:_ Articles and sketches on technology, audio, and the peculiarities of the Internet.
-- _Pop Music Mashups:_ The vocals of one song over the instrumentals of another, leading to some truly incongruous combinations.
+- _Music Mashups:_ The vocals of one song over the instrumentals of another, leading to truly incongruous combinations.
 - _Photography:_ Long-exposure night shots and time-lapse video sequences, shot digitally.
 - _Electronics and Wiring:_ Can crimp a pretty mean Ethernet cable.